MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Data and classification

-A consequence of the selection method for the MaNGA targets is that it is also affected by incompleteness in the low-mass end.
-According to \citet{Wake2017}, the sample is virtually complete for stellar masses $M_{\star}^{\text{p+}}>1.2 \times 10^{9} \text{ M}_{\odot}$ and $M_{\star}^{\text{s}}>3.7 \times 10^{9} \text{ M}_{\odot}$\footnote{These values have already been adjusted to our cosmology.} for the MaNGA \textit{Primary+} and \textit{Secondary} samples, respectively.
-Consequently, we remove all galaxies with stellar masses below these limits from the main sample.
+A consequence of the selection method for the MaNGA targets is that it results in an underrepresentation of red galaxies for stellar masses $M_{\star}<10^{10}~\text{M}_\odot$, especially at the lowest mass end \citep{Wake2017}.
+Although this issue is somewhat mitigated in the Primary+ sample of MaNGA (see Sect.~\ref{sec:data_class}), the incompleteness may still cause a severe decrease in the red dwarf galaxy population at the low-mass end.
+According to \citet{Wake2017}, the sample is virtually complete for stellar masses $M_{\star}^{\text{p+}}>1.2 \times 10^{9}~\text{M}_{\odot}$ and $M_{\star}^{\text{s}}>3.7 \times 10^{9}~\text{M}_{\odot}$\footnote{These values have already been adjusted to our cosmology.} for the MaNGA Primary+ and Secondary samples, respectively.
+Consequently, we remove all galaxies with stellar masses below these limits from our main sample.
 This affects 24 galaxies.

+After applying these cuts, our sample is still likely dominated by blue galaxies, as suggested by the stellar mass distributions of red, green, and blue galaxies in the Primary+ sample presented by \citet{Wake2017}.
+However, we note that, as pointed out by \citet{Mezcua2024}, the median of the \textit{B-V} color of the sample used in this work is redder than that of dwarf AGN galaxies identified through other methods \citep[e.g.,][]{Reines2013, Mezcua2018, Mezcua2019b, Reines2020}.